Routine Maintenance and Emergencies

 - After the water is flowing smoothly and air has escaped, allow the water to run for approximately three to five minutes to flush any discolored water from your plumbing system.

-- Washing machines and dishwashers may need to be exercised through a rinse cycle before use.
+- Washing machines and dishwashers may need to be run through a rinse cycle before use.

 - If poor flow is observed at faucet(s), unscrew the strainer screen from the faucet and clean if necessary.